 1 dash of sea salt (optional)

-½ cup dates, optional, depends on sweet tooth
+½ cup dates (optional, depends on your sweet tooth)

 1 dash vanilla

-using a mortar and pestle or a manual mincer: grind the sunflowers and pecans into a bowl – add the ground flax, pinch of salt/cinammon (optional), and mix. then knead the dates into a consistent dough.
+2. Add the ground flax, pinch of salt/cinnamon (optional), and mix.
+Then knead the dates into a consistent dough.

-using a food processor – process the dry ingredients first – sunflowers,pecans,ground flax,pinch of salt/cinammon (optional), then add the pitted dates.
+3. Using a food processor, process the dry ingredients first and then add the pitted dates.